 This just in!
 Breaking news!
 You don't want to miss THIS!

 If you get your news online or from social media, this type of headline sounds very familiar.
 What's real?
 What's fake?
 What's satire?
 Now that anyone with access to a phone or computer can publish information online, it's getting harder to tell.
 But as more people go to Facebook, Snapchat, Twitter and other online sources for their news and information, it's even more crucial that all of us -- especially kids -- learn to decode what we read online.
 (Learn more about how kids get their news and how they feel about it in Common Sense Media's report, News and America's Kids: How Young People Perceive and Are Impacted by the News.)

-There's so much fake news online that Google and Facebook are starting to actively crack down on publishers of false or misleading news.
+There's so much fake news online that tech companies such as Facebook and Google are working together to crack down on publishers of false or misleading news.
 But ad-supported networks are in somewhat of a bind, since they get money when users click on these stories -- so the crazier the headline, the more money they make.
 Most kids and teens get their news from their feeds, so they need to learn how to view stories critically (and they should learn that skill anyway!).
 Even little kids can start to think about some key media-literacy questions.
 And as kids get older, parents can help kids become more sophisticated critical thinkers.
 (If your kid's school is tackling media-literacy issues, consider sharing this with their teachers.)